 I interned with the firm in 2002 and joined as an analyst in 2003 after attending a national conference hosted by the Society of Hispanic Professional Engineers.
 Previously, I interned at the Jet Propulsion Laboratory in California working on the Mars Exploration Rover, so working in the financial industry was a completely different career track—or at least I thought so at the time.

 Working in Technology

 As a new analyst, I started as a programmer in mainframe engineering.
 After that I switched to system administration, assisting with the development, implementation and support of virtualization technologies.
-Currently, I work in the Federation Application Specialist team focused on improving collaboration and closer integration between software development and IT operations.
+Currently, I work in JVM Architecture focused on improving collaboration and closer integration between software development and IT operations.

 Over the past eight years, I’ve had the opportunity to work in different roles where I’m faced daily with compelling ways to leverage my existing skills and to acquire new ones.
 We are constantly improving our systems and process in response to changing market and regulatory demands.
 Knowing and understanding these changes allows us to be more effective when solving business problems for our clients.